+On completion of the Foundation Programme, a student should:

+Subject-specific legal and ethical values

-FOUNDATION PROGRAMME ALUES AND CONTEXT On completion of the Foundation Programme, a student should: Subject-specific Legal and Ethical Values Display informed knowledge and understanding of the social, economic, moral and ethical contexts in which law operates by: - demonstrating legal knowledge in association with related policy, underlying social conditions, professional ethical issues and moral issues.
-Display critical thinking about laws and their place in society by: - communicating legal knowledge which addresses the context of its formation or operations e.g. note of advice to public body or charity, debating the moral context of a place of law, law clinic. - engaging in collaborative work or study in the field or with non-lawyers or students of other disciplines. - showing awareness of the ethics and standards applying to the legal profession in Scotland.
+Display informed knowledge and understanding of the social, economic, moral, and ethical contexts in which law operates by:

+- Demonstrating legal knowledge in association with related policy, underlying social conditions, professional ethical issues, and moral issues.

+Display critical thinking about laws, their place, and the role of solicitors in Society in society by:

+- Communicating legal knowledge which addresses the context of its formation or operation e.g. note of advice to public body or charity; debating the moral context of a place of law; work-based learning; law clinics or similar. - Engaging in collaborative work or study in the field or with non-lawyers or students of other disciplines. - Showing awareness of the ethics and standards applying to the legal profession in Scotland. - Showing awareness of how professional ethics interplay with the commercial work of the legal profession - Showing an awareness of how technology is changing legal practice. - Making and justifying an ethical decision.